rockycubi/jelly/README.md

-jelly
+Android Jelly Library
 =====

 ### Overview of Jelly library

+Jelly is an Android library that allows developers to model your application by xml.
+The library makes it possible for developers to
+* Bind Data on View xml
+* Bind Event handling on View xml
+* Build Content provider with database xml
+* Link View to Content provider with Model xml

-Jelly is the library that allows developers to model your application by xml.
-It helps to avoid boilerplate code.
-It also fulfill common functionality such that developers can focus on their custom logic and UI.
+The xml helps to avoid boilerplate code.
+Jelly also fulfills common functionality such that developers can focus on their custom logic and UI.

 * [How Jelly helps Android development](https://github.com/rockycubi/jelly/wiki/How-Jelly-Helps-Android-Development)
 * [Jelly library structure](https://github.com/rockycubi/jelly/wiki/Jelly-Library-Structure)